spacetelescope/jwst/docs/jwst/reset/description.rst

 Assumptions
 -----------
-The reset correction is a MIRI-specific correction it will not be applied to data from  other instruments.
+The reset correction is a MIRI-specific correction.
+It will not be applied to data from  other instruments.